gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Removes a super user from Azure Information Protection.

 ### [Remove-AipServiceTemplate](Remove-AipServiceTemplate.md)
-Deletes a protection template for Azure Information Protection.
+**Classic client only.** Deletes a protection template for Azure Information Protection.

 ### [Set-AipServiceDoNotTrackUserGroup](Set-AipServiceDoNotTrackUserGroup.md)
 **Classic client only.** Sets a group for the users who must not be tracked by Azure Information Protection.